dataArtisans/flink-training-web/web/exercises/tfIdf.md

 #### Word Extraction, Filtering & Normalization

 The task requires to extract words from the message body.
-This can be easily done by tokenizing the `Body` String by whitespaces, filtering for tokens with alphabetical characters only, and converting all letters to lowercase.
+This can be done by tokenizing the `Body` String by whitespaces, filtering for tokens with alphabetical characters only, and converting all letters to lowercase.
 It is also common to filter out words that frequently occur in texts (so-called stop words) such as:

 ~~~
 "the", "i", "a", "an", "at", "are", "am", "for", "and", "or", "is",